Send a secure Telegram without breaking the bank!

 You don't care if your Telegram is seen,

 if the message text is already encrypted.
 To make this work the sender and receiver need to agree on two things:

-1) A document that will be used as the encoding key.
+1) A document that will be used as the coding key.
 Preferably a short document, original, unpublished, and "never scanned".

-The encoding key document and decoding rules MUST be kept private,
+The coding key document and the encoding / decoding rules MUST be kept private,

 while the message can be made public.
 With the key and rules unknown and not part of the digital world, the message is useless, even to all of the world's computers processing

 Using encoding rules, each letter, space and punctuation mark is transposed into a digit group.
 These number sets are then sent to the recipient, who uses

 the same rules to decode the number sets back to the corresponding letter, space or punctuation mark.
 Be sure to use a different encoding digit set for each repeat character,